-- Where the processing has been carried out through automated means, the data principal shall (1) have the right to- - (a) format- - (i) the personal data provided to the data fiduciary; - (ii) the data which has been generated in the course of provision of services or use of goods by the data fiduciary; or - (iii) the data which forms part of any profile on the data principal, or which the data fiduciary has otherwise obtained; and - have the personal data referred to in clause (a) transferred to any other data fiduciary in (b) the format referred to in that clause. - (2) The provisions of sub-section (1) shall not apply where - processing is necessary for functions of the State or in compliance of law or (a) order of a court under section 12; - (b) compliance with the request in sub-section (1) would reveal a trade secret of any data fiduciary or would not be technically feasible.
+- (1) Where the processing has been carried out through automated means, the data principal shall have the right to- - (a) receive the following personal data in a structured, commonly used and machine-readable format- - (i) the personal data provided to the data fiduciary; - (ii) the data which has been generated in the course of provision of services or use of goods by the data fiduciary; or - (iii) the data which forms part of any profile on the data principal, or which the data fiduciary has otherwise obtained; and - (b) have the personal data referred to in clause (a) transferred to any other data fiduciary in the format referred to in that clause. - (2) The provisions of sub-section (1) shall not apply where- - (a) processing is necessary for functions of the State or in compliance of law or order of a court under section 12; - (b) compliance with the request in sub-section (1) would reveal a trade secret of any data fiduciary or would not be technically feasible.